abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                            .count()
      wcounts3.collect.foreach(println)

 This example is totally different from the first two examples.
 Here we use Dataframes instead of RDD to work with the text as indicated with the “toDF” command.
-The returned Dataframe is made of a sequence of Rows.
+The returned DataFrame is made of a sequence of Rows.
 Because of the split operation, each row is made of one element that can be accessed by the index=0.
 Also, similiar to 2nd example we are using the gourpBy operation followed by count to perform the word count.

 The filter and groupBy operation above can also be written as follows: